Scientific-Computing-Lab/MLOgraphyPlusPlus/README.md

   The specific data used for the evaluation can be found in the /Datasets/ directory.

 ## Results
-  The results, including the grain sizes measured for all models (Ground Truth, MLOgraphy, and MLOgraphy++), are saved in the Grain_sizes_results.csv file.
+  The results, including the grain sizes measured for all models (Ground Truth, MLOgraphy, and MLOgraphy++), are saved in the Results_grain_sizes.csv file.